Cardinals vs. Yankees Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Paul Goldschmidt, Gleyber Torres and others in the St. Louis Cardinals-New York Yankees matchup at Busch Stadium on Friday at 8:15 PM ET.
+Player prop betting options for Paul Goldschmidt, Gleyber Torres and others are available in the St. Louis Cardinals-New York Yankees matchup at Busch Stadium on Saturday, starting at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!